-Notes: mostly we'll be reading articles in this course available online.
+Mostly we'll be reading articles in this course available online.
 One are required for purchase.
 If you have difficulty obtaining any texts, please let me know as soon as possible.

 In week 1, you'll read my spiel about what humanists need to understand when they read CS.
 My answer is, in general-you need to know what they did, but not how they did it.
 I've put some CS papers in this syllabus to expand your thinking about what's possible.
-You should absolutely, positively, not aim to understand the process in a CS paper.
+You should absolutely, positively, not aim to understand the process in a CS paper, or worry about all the notation in the economics or political science papers.
 As a rule, if you see a fancy equation in an article not written by a humanist, you can probably skip the whole section for the time being.